-1982; Gaite et al., 1993, 1997).
-Defects in the \vec{c} axis (i.e., stacking faults) induce perturbations of the interfoliar Al2-OH groups.
-Variations in the position and intensity of the spectral contribution related to interfoliar hydroxyl groups indicate variations in terms of stacking sequence, and hence, they could be used to estimate the degree of long range crystalline order of kaolinite along the \vec{c} axis.
+of long-range crystalline order of kaolinite along the c axis.
 The results also show that these parameters are also well correlated with the Hinckley Index.
-The Hinckley Index is sensitive to the proportion of the well-ordered vs. high-defects kaolinite domains in a whole sample.
+The Hinckley Index is sensitive to the proportion of the well-ordered vs. high-defect kaolinite domains in a whole sample.
 Hence, the Hinckley Index is somehow sensitive in a lesser extent than the LI, to the proportion of kaolinite with or without stacking faults in a whole sample.

 Second derivative intensities are efficient in evaluating the kaolinite stacking degree as many spectral contributions are very well correlated with the HI and LI.
-The characteristics of maxima in the second derivative curves (position and intensity) inform about the presence of inflection point in the reflectance NIR spectra, their intensity and width (Mathian et al., 2018).
+The characteristics of maxima in the second derivative curves (position and intensity) inform about the presence of inflection points in the reflectance NIR spectra, their intensity, and width (Mathian et al. 2018).
 Accordingly, second derivative maxima positions and their associated shifts can be used as an indication of the kaolinite stacking order.
-However, less spectral contributions showing position shifts are evidenced compared to the analysis of second derivative intensities (7 against 12).
-Moreover, out of the seven identified SCs, only two show shift ranges that are sufficient to be used as proxy of the kaolinite crystallinity: SC3 at 4765 cm-1 (this absorption could be attributed to the combination of OH-stretching and Si-O stretching) and SC24 at 7115 cm-1.
-Unfortunately, the 4765 cm-1 absorption band is very weak even in well-crystallinity.
-By contrast, the results indicate that the SC24 at 7115 cm-1 (1.405 μm) is intense in all of our spectra and its large shift range (11.6 cm-1) make it suitable for a quick estimation of kaolinite stacking order (see Figure 6B, Figures 9E,F).
+However, fewer spectral contributions showing position shifts are evidenced compared to the analysis of second derivative intensities (7 against 12).
+Moreover, out of the seven identified SCs, only two show shift ranges that are sufficient to be used as a proxy of the kaolinite crystallinity: SC3 at 4765 cm-1 (this absorption could be attributed to the combination of OHstretching and Si-O stretching) and SC24 at 7115 cm-1.
+Unfortunately, the 4765 cm-1 absorption band is very weak even in a well-crystallized pure kaolinite sample (see Fig. 6a) and thus cannot be used for a reliable index of crystallinity.
+By contrast, the results indicate that the SC24 at 7115 cm-1 (1.405 μm) is intense in all of our spectra, and its large shift range (11.6 cm-1) make it suitable for a quick estimation of kaolinite stacking order (see Figs. 6b, 9e, and 9f).

-Inner-hydroxyls groups and sharpened peak width
+Inner-hydroxyls groups and sharpened peak width.

-Third derivative minima and maxima do permit to calculate the sharpened peak width (SPW) that is considered herein as a proxy for the full width at half-maximum (FWHM).
-The results show that SPW variations are better linked to crystallinity degrees when considering the inner-OH vibrations at 4525 and 7065 cm1 (2.210 and 1.415 μm respectively).
-Unlike the other spectral contributions (interfoliar Al2-OH vibrations discussed just above), the inner-Al2-OH vibrations do exhibit correlations between crystallinity and near-infrared signal only with SPW, and not on the second derivative intensities and positions.
+Third-derivative minima and maxima do permit calculation of the sharpened peak width (SPW) that is considered herein as a proxy for the full-width at half maximum (FWHM).
+The results show that SPW variations are better linked to crystallinity degrees when considering the inner-OH vibrations at 4525 and 7065 cm-1 (2.210 and 1.415 μm, respectively).
+Unlike the other spectral contributions (interfoliar Al2-OH vibrations discussed just above), the inner-Al2-OH vibrations do exhibit correlations between crystallinity and near-infrared signal only with SPW and not on the second derivative intensities and positions.
 Their SPW decreases with increasing crystallinity: the higher the degree of crystalline order, the narrower the inner-OH vibration band.
-This therefore shows that the inner-OH are also affected by crystallinity variations, and in particular the stacking order degree.
+This, therefore, shows that the inner-OH are also affected by crystallinity variations and, in particular, the stacking order degree.
 These changes in local symmetries will thus be able to modify the shape of the hexagonal cavity where the inner-OH vibrates.
 This structural modification should change the vibration properties of inner-OH.
 However, spectral variations of the inner-Al2-OH absorptions are minor compared to variations in interfoliar-Al2-OH.
 For example, the variations in the position of inner-OH are of the order of 2 cm-1, whereas they may be several tens of cm-1 for the interfoliar-OH.
-The same is true for SPW, except that SPW of interfoliar-OH are much less correlated with crystallinity indices than those of inner-OH.
-This can be explained by the fact that the changes in the volume of the hexagonal cavity are of a lower extent compared to the changes undergone by the OH in the interlayer space as the hexagonal space will only suffers of slight distortions.
-We can therefore assume that the vibration positions of the inner-OH should also vary according to the crystalline order, but that instrumental constraints (e.g., spectral resolution) do not permit us to detect and quantify them precisely, in contrast to the large variations of interfoliar-OH vibrations that are larger than the spectral resolution.
+The same is true for SPW, except that SPW of interfoliar-OH is much less correlated with crystallinity indices than those of inner-OH.
+This can be explained by the fact that the changes in the volume of the hexagonal cavity are of a lower extent compared to the changes undergone by the OH in the interlayer space as the hexagonal space will only suffer from slight distortions.
+We